Mikaela/gist/matrix/m.room.power_levels/README.md

     has separate `m.room.join_rules` so maybe it could be used e.g. in an association where a secretary/someone unwilling to be a full moderator wants to update room topic for next meeting time or update a version number? :shrug:
+* PL13 gets access to change main alias and add/remove published room aliases alongside (at least on Synapse) [un/publish the room in the room directory](https://github.com/vector-im/element-web/issues/13835).
+  * This can be used with e.g. [altalias maubot plugin](https://matrix.org/blog/2020/06/19/this-week-in-matrix-2020-06-19#alt-alias-maubot-plugin).
+    I don't care about room directory or the main alias as it doesn't affect ctrl-k that much anyway, rooms are generally discovered through Spaces and I use Matrix URI scheme which takes room internal ID and servers to find it from instead of caring about the alias.
+Most importantly **don't give permissions to entirely untrusted users.**

 ### Medium version